 Photos 3: Roland RD800 Stage Piano

-While there are several good makes and models of portable digital electronic keyboards in all price ranges out there today from which to choose, this author has found that the pipe organ samples aboard this little Roland RD800 stage piano are the latest technology, superior, and very realistic in many ways to the real thing, almost startling in their realism, and tremendously helpful.
+While there are many very fine makes and models of portable digital electronic keyboards in all price ranges out there today from which to choose, this author has found that the pipe organ samples aboard this little Roland RD800 stage piano (photos) are the latest technology, superior, very realistic in many ways to the real thing, almost startling in their realism, and tremendously helpful.

-Tones may be used singly or as many as 4 may be combined at a time, using sliders to adjust the blend of each one, making it possible to color the finished sound of any combo to any desired degree.
+Tones aboard this instrument may be used singly or as many as 4 may be combined at a time, using sliders to adjust the blend of each one, making it possible to color the finished sound of any combo to any desired degree.

 Organists are going to like the fact that it has a bank of 10 programmable "live set" buttons which function as general combination pistons to store preselected combos, which make instantaneous changes possible.

-There are 10 original scores for organ offered pro bono for free download and printing on this blog [See menu bar, Free Stuff subpage, 2 Staff Op.
-1-9) which have no pedal part which can be performed on this type of instrument with its superior pipe organ samples.
+There are 10 original scores for organ offered pro bono for free download and printing on this blog [See menu bar, Free Stuff, 10 Pieces for the Organ Op.
+1-9) which have no pedal part and which can be performed on this type of instrument with its superior pipe organ samples.

-This Roland board has an adjustable key touch that can be set to simulate the key resistance and "feel" of a one manual mechanical action pipe organ, but for the best fraternal work an organist needs something more than a piano ... something with adjustable touch that can not only provide good pipe organ sounds with a 32 foot octave ... something that can produce a good orchestral effect with tympani, horn calls, and sound effects, such as a thunder roll ... something with adjustable EQ and reverb ... something that allows individual samples to be mixed and their volumes individually controlled ... something with an expression (volume) pedal, transposer button, and a row of presets to store selected combinations -- in other words, something really flexible and expressive that can supply every possible musical or sonic need which might present itself.
+This Roland board has an adjustable key touch that can be set to simulate the key resistance and "feel" of a one manual mechanical action pipe organ, but for the best fraternal work an organist still needs something more, someething that can provide more than just state-of-the-art-realistic pipe organ samples with a 32 foot octave ... something that can also produce a good orchestral effect with tympani, horn calls, and sound effects, such as a thunder roll ... something with adjustable EQ and reverb ... something that allows individual samples to be mixed and their volumes individually controlled ... something with an expression (volume) pedal, transposer button, and a row of presets to store selected combinations -- in other words, something really flexible and expressive that can supply every possible musical or sonic need which might present itself.

 With all of these features, plus 5 separate sound engines, 200 rhythms, 7 different pipe organ sounds which can be mixed, and over 1,100 separate sampled tones aboard, there's honestly very little, if anything, this board cannot do (save for teaching the pedals) to meet a fraternal organist's every performing need.

-Having a full 88 keys to work offers the advantage of being able to perform a Joplin rag or any other piano piece if they decide to, without having to move the music to a different octave to squeeze it inside a standard 5 octave (61 note) organ manual.
+Having a full 88 keys to work with also offers the advantage of being able to perform a Joplin rag or any other piano piece if desired without having to move the music to a different octave to squeeze it inside a standard 5 octave (61-note) digital keyboard.

 A KC-150 keyboard amp w/tripod, KCW-1 powered subwoofer, damper (sustain) pedal, volume pedal with adjustable sensitivity, keyboard stand, dust cover, and padded bench (all made by Roland), plus a surge bar, gig cables, Manhassat conductor's music stand (holding 4 pages across) and some kind of traveling case (Gator, for example, makes a good one) rounds out the needed accessories.